sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 and there are *two* middle numbers, 31 and 32.
 The median is defined as the average of those two numbers, which is of course 31.5.
-As before, it’s very tedious to do this by hand when you’ve got lots of numbers.
+As before, it is very tedious to do this by hand when you have got lots of numbers.
 In real life, of course, no-one actually calculates the median by sorting the data and then looking for the middle value.
 In real life we use a computer to do the heavy lifting for us, and jamovi has provided us with a Median value of 30.50 for the ``afl.margins`` variable (see :numref:`fig-descriptives_default`).

 Mean or median?
-What’s the difference?
+What is the difference?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Knowing how to calculate means and medians is only a part of the story.
 You also need to understand what each one is saying about the data, and
 what that implies for when you should use each one.
-This is illustrated
+Thit is illustrated
 in :numref:`fig-meanmedian`.
 The mean is kind of like the “centre of
 gravity” of the data set, whereas the median is the “middle value” in
 the data.
 What this implies, as far as which one you should use, depends
-a little on what type of data you’ve got and what you’re trying to achieve.
+a little on what type of data you have got and what you are trying to achieve.
 As a rough guide:

--  If your data are nominal scale |nominal| you probably shouldn’t be using
+-  If your data are nominal scale |nominal| you probably should not be using
    either the mean or the median.
 Both the mean and the median rely on the
    idea that the numbers assigned to values are meaningful.
 If the numbering
-   scheme is arbitrary then it’s probably best to use the :ref:`Mode <mode>`
+   scheme is arbitrary then it is probably best to use the :ref:`Mode <mode>`
    instead.

--  If your data are ordinal scale |ordinal| you’re more likely to want to use
+-  If your data are ordinal scale |ordinal| you are more likely to want to use
    the median than the mean.
 The median only makes use of the order
-   information in your data (i.e., which numbers are bigger) but doesn’t
+   information in your data (i.e., which numbers are bigger) but does not
    depend on the precise numbers involved.
-That’s exactly the situation
+That is exactly the situation
    that applies when your data are ordinal scale |ordinal|.
 The mean, on the
    other hand, makes use of the precise numeric values assigned to the
-   observations, so it’s not really appropriate for ordinal data.
+   observations, so it is not really appropriate for ordinal data.

 -  For interval and ratio scale data |continuous| either one is generally
    acceptable.
-Which one you pick depends a bit on what you’re trying to
+Which one you pick depends a bit on what you are trying to
    achieve.
 The mean has the advantage that it uses all the information in the
-   data (which is useful when you don’t have a lot of data).
-But it’s
+   data (which is useful when you do not have a lot of data).
+But it is
    very sensitive to extreme, outlying values.